Algebras of conjugacy classes in symmetric groups

 Clearly $f\to f^\star$ is an anti-involution of the group algebra

-Denote by $\C(K\setminus G/K)$ (resp. $\C(G//K)$) the subalgebras of the group algebra consisting of functions that are constant on double cosets (resp. conjugacy classes), these subalgebras are closed with respect to the anti-involution.
+Denote by $\C(K\backslash G/K)$ (resp. $\C(G/\!\!/K)$) the subalgebra of the group algebra consisting of functions that are constant on double cosets (resp. conjugacy classes), these subalgebras are closed with respect to the anti-involution.

 \sm